Discover the Top Medicare Advantage Plans Colorado Offers

 Explore Plans in your area using your ZIP Code

-Comparing Original Medicare and Medicare Advantage in Colorado
+Understanding Medicare Advantage Coverage in Colorado

 Original Medicare (Parts A and B) is one option, but nearly half of people with Medicare nationwide are enrolled in Medicare Advantage plans.
 These plans, also known as Part C, are run by private insurers that contract with Medicare and are required to provide the same basic coverage as Original Medicare.